joshnair10/TypogBlog/_posts/2020-11-25-a-splash-of-simplicity.md

 The font of the word 'Fina' is very similar to Sarun Pro Narrow Ultra, a sans-serif font that is reliant on its boldness and thickness of each letter to jump out from the page/screen it is on to viewers.
 This, coupled with the obvious choice of a blue colour, gives the Fina typeface its own unique style and look on which it is noticeable and iconic in the sports world, whether it be in the corner of promotional posters for competitions or in advertisements for certain products.

-The text below the Fina word, 'Water is our world' URW Grotesk SC Regular
+The text below the Fina word, 'Water is our world' is in the URW Grotesk SC Regular type face, another sans-serif font that is striking due to the thin, sharp shapes of the letters that are in bold like the Fina name, but contrasts in the sense that the slogan is in all capitals, though in a smaller size.